yangmingshan/eslint-config-silent/README.md

 - Fully automatic fixable.
 - Automatic fix is reliable.
-- Against the rule won't case runtime error.
+- Against the rule won't cause runtime error.

 Then why you have to care about it?
 Just let ESLint do the job, you don't need be bothered.